…of making many books there is no end; and much study is a weariness of the flesh.

 I doubt that the inner life of a teenager has changed much over the centuries.
 Think about your teenage years, would this sum it up?

-Impressing my mates – finding a partner – my stupid parents – all these new feelings – am I normal? – finding a partner – spots and acne – exams – finding a partner – am I attractive? – am I abnormal? – finding a partner – what’s going on in my underpants? – greasy hair – finding a partner – do I smell? – finding a partner…
+Impressing my mates – finding a partner – my stupid parents – all these new feelings – am I normal? – finding a partner – spots and acne – exams – finding a partner – am I attractive? – please mum, don’t do that! – am I abnormal? – finding a partner – what’s going on in my underpants? – greasy hair – finding a partner – do I smell? – finding a partner…

 With a few variations and some sex-specific bodily woes I think that’s pretty close.
 Humans, wherever and whenever they’re born suffer much the same teenage hells.
 We tend to forget that we had them and don’t imagine them for the teenagers that we know.
 Not that we can really help, they wouldn’t thank us for talking about these things — adults are soooo gross!
 Teenagers might look normal on the outside, inside there’s a scared child bobbing in a raging sea of hormones.